 It's A White Christmas For Some In Northeast, Midwest

 A winter storm system delivered Christmas Eve snow to Detroit, Chicago and other parts of the Midwest, and is now passing over the Northeast.
+Snow and sleet also struck some parts of the Pacific Northwest.

 That means families in parts of the country woke up to a white Christmas, with corresponding joy or a touch of dread (depending, in no small part, on who has snow-shoveling duties).